jwtk/jjwt/README.md

 ## Currently Unsupported Features

+* [Non-compact](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-31#section-7.2) serialization and parsing are not yet implemented.
-* Elliptic Curve signature algorithms ES256, ES384 and ES512 are not yet implemented.
+* Elliptic Curve signature algorithms `ES256`, `ES384` and `ES512` are not yet implemented.
 * JWE (Encryption for JWT) is not yet implemented.

-Both of these feature sets will be implemented in a future release when possible.
+These feature sets will be implemented in a future release when possible.
 Community contributions are welcome!